Search for a heavy Higgs boson decaying into a $Z$ boson and another heavy Higgs boson in the $\ell\ell bb$ and $\ell\ell WW$ final states in $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Event selection and background estimation

 The selection of the correct jet pairs in the reconstruction of the two $W$ boson candidates is important for improving the signal resolution and suppressing backgrounds.
 For this task, all possible jet pairs that can be formed by considering up to the five highest-\pt\ jets in the event are taken into account.
 A set of requirements on kinematic variables, such as the angular distances between the jets within a pair, the jet transverse momenta and the reconstructed masses of the $W$, $H$ and $A$ boson candidates, is optimised to test the various combinations for compatibility with the signal hypothesis so that the signal efficiency and background rejection are maximised.
 This procedure results in a signal efficiency that ranges from 50\% to 70\% depending on $m_{A}$ and $m_{H}$, whereas for background processes the efficiency is about 40\%.
 The fraction of events in which the correct jet pairs are assigned to the $W$ boson candidates after this procedure is in the range from 50\% to 70\%, depending on the $m_A$ and $m_H$ values.

 The main background in this channel is from the production of a $Z$ boson in association with jets.
 A criterion similar to that in the $\ell\ell bb $ channel is employed to discriminate against it: $\sqrt{\Sigma \pT^2}/\mllqqqq > 0.3$, where $\mllqqqq$ is the six-body invariant mass of the two-lepton, four-jet system assigned to the $A$ boson and the summation is performed over the $\pt^2$ of these objects.
+This discriminating variable is chosen for the same reasons as in the $\ell\ell bb $ channel and it is optimised following the same considerations.
 The distribution of this variable before the requirement is applied is shown in Figure~\ref{fig:Jvar_llWW}.

 Finally, the invariant mass of the four selected jets, $\mqqqq$, must be compatible with the assumed $H$ boson mass.
 This is ensured by requiring $\mqqqq$ to be within optimised boundaries that depend on $m_H$: $m_{H} - 53~\GeV < \mqqqq < 0.97 \cdot m_{H} + 54$~\GeV.
 After this requirement the signal efficiency for $A$ bosons decaying into $ZH$ with $Z\to ee/\mu\mu/\tau\tau$ and $H\to WW\to qqqq$ is 6.5--11\%, depending on the $m_A$ and $m_H$ values.
 The signal region selection is summarised in Table~\ref{tab:selectionsllWW}.